minakamoto/pcshscr2023/docs/ja/2nd.md

           Select the store where you would like to see the menu
         </h2>
         <div className="grid grid-cols-1 md:grid-cols-2 lg:grid-cols-3 gap-6 p-10">
+          {/* For the number of stores list, link to the menu list and display the image component, store name, and category.
+           */}
           {stores.map((store) => (
             <Link href={`/stores/${store.id}`} key={store.id}>
               <div className="max-w-sm rounded overflow-hidden shadow-lg mx-auto">